 Team Formation:

-Form two teams of seven to nine players each.
+The match was played between two teams, each consisting of seven to nine players.
 There are attackers and defenders on each squad.

 Serving: